raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ## Next steps

 This concludes our brief tour of the Kit OS.
 As you've seen, there are a lot of applications and libraries to become familiar with.
 With a good plan of action you will be soon using them in your own experiment.
-In the next step, you will learn about how to plan phase 2 of your experiment.
+In the next step, you will learn about how to plan Phase 2 of your experiment.